 Our transformative Summer Youth Food Justice Squad Program impacts young lives AND our community!

-We invite you to view this inspiring video interview segment featuring Macayla Cote, our Mill City Grows Farm & Market Apprentice and a former Youth Food Justice Squad Program (J-Squad) Alum.
-Your support of our 2018 Youth Food Justice Programs will allow more Lowell youth like Macayla to work together to expand food access in our community!
+We invite you to view this inspiring video interview segment featuring Macayla Cote, our 2019 Education Coordinator and former Youth Food Justice Squad Program (J-Squad) Alum.
+Your support of our Youth Food Justice Programs will allow more Lowell youth like Macayla to work together to expand food access in our community!

 This summer, 500 Lowell youth will join Mill City Grows as part of our Youth Food Justice Program.
 They will dig, plant, harvest, and taste while learning new ways to become leaders in our community.
-Any amount listed below will help us reach our goal of raising $20,000 in order to launch this transformative program in July 2018.
+Any amount listed below will help us continue to expand this dynamic program!

 $2,500 funds 1 week of J-Squad